Amitesh-Mishra-AM/AutoMl/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Made with ❤️ by [Your Name/Organization]
+Made with ❤️ by Amitesh Mishra.

 If you find this project helpful, please give it a ⭐️!